reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 We now have two separate slice files, each with its own slice reducer function.
 But, we said earlier that the Redux store needs _one_ root reducer function when we create it.
 So, how can we go back to having a root reducer without putting all the code in one big function?

-Since reducers are just functions, we can import the slice reducers back into `reducer.js`, and write a new root reducer whose only job is to call the other two functions.
+Since reducers are normal JS functions, we can import the slice reducers back into `reducer.js`, and write a new root reducer whose only job is to call the other two functions.

 ```js title="src/reducer.js"
 import todosReducer from './features/todos/todosSlice'